 Written and directed by Neil Berger, supported by an incredible score by Phillip Glass, The Illusionist tells the story of a magician, played by Edward Norton, trying to win over the love of a higher-class women and possible future princess of the Austro-Hungarian Empire in turn-of-the-century Vienna.

 It was, however, mainly shot in Prague, including in the Divadlo na Vinohradech (used as the venue where the main character performs his magic tricks), and in other Czech locations like Český Krumlov and Konopiště castle, in less than 50 days.
-Released the same year as other magicians’ movies, like Christopher Nolan’s The Prestige, The Illusionist sadly didn’t really get the attention it deserved.
+Released the same year as other magicians’ movies, including Christopher Nolan’s The Prestige, The Illusionist sadly didn’t get the attention it deserved.

 Casino Royale (2006)

 Although Casino Royale was shot in many different locations around the globe, Prague played an instrumental part in Daniel Craig’s first appearance as 007.
 The opening sequence, shot in Karlin’s Danube House, is only one of many examples.

 Miami International Airport?
 That’s actually a mix of Prague’s Vaclav Havel airport and the Czech Ministry of Transport.
 The Strahov Monastery fills in for the U.K. House of Commons, while the scenes supposed to take place in Montenegro were really filmed in the Czech cities of Karlovy Vary and Loket.

 First Jason Bourne, then Ethan Hunt, and now James Bond!
 Looks like Prague is the place to come if you’re aspiring to become a super-spy.